 If you can’t get closer, then increase the ISO setting.
 Changing from 100 to 400 ISO can double your flash’s range.
 Another option is to change your aperture.
 As you increase the ISO, you will also get more exposure from the shadows as well as the flash.
 Depending upon the shot you’re taking, you might want to check to see how much more of the background is exposed due to the increase in ISO.
 If you are getting underexposed flash photos, make sure that your flash is getting to full power before shooting.
 If you shoot several shots in succession, then you might not be giving the flash enough time to recycle.

-If you are set at fully automatic, then you might need to switch to aperture priority – but then you need to make sure your camera does not set the shutter speed faster than your sync speed.
+If you are set at fully automatic, then you might need to switch to aperture priority – but then you need to make sure your camera does not set the shutter speed faster than your sync speed (or too slow to handhold).
 Many cameras will recognize that you have a flash attached and not set the shutter speed above the sync speed.

 Another way of working with your flash is to set your camera to fully manual to select the best shutter speed and aperture for the scene and then use TTL or manual settings on the flash to balance out the light.
 Any time I am in the studio, this will be my approach: set the shutter speed to the sync speed; set the aperture to get the depth of field I want; set the flash power to get the exposure I want.

 One of the biggest problems I see with flash photography is avoiding ugly shadows.
 These are usually caused by your subject being too close to a background (like a wall) and the flash puts a dark shadow right behind them.
 In a perfect world, this is fixed by having your subject move further away from the background to diffuse the shadow.
 If you’re in a small room, then there’s not much space to move around.
 See the video at the end of this lesson for several sample photos and explanations.